elliswmartin/iptc-metadata/README.md

 These are all being dumped into the `keywords` IPTC field as it is an easy non-hierarchical, non-controlled vocab field.
 The one exception is `location: creation` which is split and the country is also added to the `country` IPTC field.
 The script also acknowledges blank fields in the csv (e.g. `[no title]`).

 ## Usage (Mac)
+1. Download most recent version of [IPTCInfo3](https://github.com/james-see/iptcinfo3/blob/master/iptcinfo3.py) directly from Github (not pypi) and store in appropriate folder.
+For example, I use anaconda so replaced the previous iptcinfo3.py file in `anaconda3/lib/python3.11/site-packages/iptcinfo3.py` with the version linked above.
-1. Separate images to process into their own directory.
+3. Separate images to process into their own directory.
-2. Run the following command in terminal:
+4. Run the following command in terminal:

        $ python3 path/to/iptc_metadata.py

-3. When prompted, drag the **folder** of images to be processed into terminal to copy the path and press `return`.
+5. When prompted, drag the **folder** of images to be processed into terminal to copy the path and press `return`.

         Add images folder path: /path/to/images/to/be/processed/

-4. When prompted, drag the corresponding metadata **csv file** into terminal to copy the path and press `return`.
+6. When prompted, drag the corresponding metadata **csv file** into terminal to copy the path and press `return`.

          Add CSV file path: /path/to/metadata.csv